henkelmax/modrepo/docs/minecraft/voicechat/wiki/compatibility.md

 Simple Voice Chat is compatible with all major Linux distributions, provided they are kept up to date.
 If you encounter any incompatibility on Linux, please let us know.

-The only additional requirement beyond Minecraft's usual dependencies is `glibc` version `2.33` or newer.
+The only additional requirement beyond Minecraft's usual dependencies is `glibc` version `2.33` or newer, as well as ALSA and/or PulseAudio for the Microphone.